- The University

 In order to remain eligible to receive financial aid from the student aid programs listed below, a student must meet both quantitative and qualitative academic standards as described within this policy.
 These standards are minimum expectations; specific aid programs may require a higher level of progress.
 A student not in compliance will be unable to receive aid from these programs until the deficiency has been corrected.
 Progress toward a degree will be reviewed each term and enforced at intervals no longer than one year.
 The programs affected by this policy are:

-1. The quantity standard for full-time undergraduate students is described below:
+2. The quantitative academic standard for full-time undergraduate students is described below:

-2. The quantity standard for all part-time students is as follows:
+3. The quantitative academic standard for all part-time students is as follows:

 a.
 The duration of eligibility for part-time students is the same as above, but adjusted by the rate of attendance.
 For example, a student with a maximum duration of six years who is attending school half-time would have the duration of eligibility adjusted to twelve years.

-6. Appeals.
-Students ineligible for financial aid as a result of this policy, or ineligible for any other reason, may appeal this decision by submitting in writing extenuating circumstances beyond their control that affected their progress to the director of the Student Financial Aid office and/or the designated representative.
+7. Appeals.
+Students ineligible for financial aid as a result of this policy, or ineligible for any other reason, may appeal this decision by submitting in writing extenuating circumstances beyond their control that affected their progress to the Office of Student Financial Aid.
 Forms for this purpose are available on the Student Financial Aid web site at www.financialaid.iastate.edu/.

-The appeal may be accompanied by a recommendation from the student’s academic adviser.
+The appeal must be signed by the student’s academic adviser.
 If this appeal is denied, a further appeal may be made to a committee composed of the chair of the University Financial Aid Committee, the chair of the University Academic Advising Committee, and the director of Student Financial Aid.
 Appeals of other financial aid decisions, including loss of athletic grants-in-aid, shall also follow this procedure.

 b.
 Exceptions to the policy.